Freemasonry in Croatia: The early years (1749–1795)

 From June 22 to 24, 1777 founding assembly for the 'Croatian Grand Lodge' (Hrvatska Velika loža; Latomia Libertatis sub Corona Hungariae in Provinciam redacta) was held in the Brezovica Castle near Zagreb.
-Grand Master of the Lodge was Count Ivan Drašković VIII.
+The Grand Master of the Lodge was Count Ivan Drašković VIII.
 This lodge had its own rules called 'Drašković's Observance' (Draškovićeva opservancija).
 Lodges in Glina, Varaždin, Zagreb and Križevci were under its protection.
 Lodge was divided into two districts: 'Ultra Savam' or 'War alliance' (Glina and Zagreb) and 'Cis Savam' or 'Free Association' (Varaždin and Križevci).
 Every district had its own Deputy Grand Master.
-According to the Drašković's Observance, Lodge 'Stillness' from Bratislava also joined HVL.
+According to Drašković's Observance, Lodge 'Stillness' from Bratislava also joined HVL.